-service we can define two other services to handle read and write operations:
+Using the Pglite service we can define two other services to handle read and write operations:

-: used to read data inside loaders (reading requests in the UI are handled using reactive queries)
+WriteApi: used to manage state changes with schema validation and encodingReadApi: used to read data inside loaders (reading requests in the UI are handled using reactive queries)

-Both services include a dependency on Pglite
+Both services include a dependency on Pglite:

 import { Data, Effect } from "effect";